 The concept of ethical climate has been widely recognized by various authors and many areas of research.
-Previous studies emphasize the importance of managing ethics in organization, including in the banking sector (Sunardi & Pradesa, 2019; Yen, 2017).
+Previous studies emphasize the importance of managing ethics in organization, including in the banking \$30 or (Sunardi & Pradesa, 2019; Yen, 2017).
 Managing ethic tends to be mandatory in organization.
 Ethical climate which was first conceptualized by Victor & Cullen (1988) considered as an form of organizational culture and is expressed as the idea that processes have ethical content with organizational implementation, organizational norms, and direct organizational effects on this implementation.
-The ethical climate is specific organizational policies and procedures that contain ethical values (Martin & Cullen, 2006; Victor & Cullen, 1988), and it is not a normative construct to measure how ethics takes place in an organization, but can be used to enforce an indicator of ethical thinking in an organization (Cullen & Bronson, 1993).
+The ethical climate is specific organizational policies and procedures that contain ethical values (Martin & Cullen, 2006; Victor & Cullen, 1988), and it is not a normative cognization thinking in an organization (Cullen & Bronson, 1993).
 Achieving organizational goals requires support from each individual in it so that an ethical work climate can be created within the organization.
 The decision-making process in the organization must be made consistently without any personal biases by using as much accurate information as possible and representing the interests of the organization's members in ways that are following the ethical values of the organization.

-Perceptions of organizational climate can deviate from formal policies established by organizations intended to address certain dimensions of the workplace (Shafer et al., 2013).
-Basically, perception is still considered important, because it affects many other individual and organizational phenomena.
-The ethical climate is one type of specific work climate (Victor & Cullen, 1988; Wimbush et al., 1997) that perceived by individuals in organization, and this construct has taken several related forms in the previous literature (ethical climate or ethical work climate).
-The common thread that can be drawn through this definition is the notion (1) that the ethical climate involves a shared perception of group norms regarding organizational policies, procedures, and practices and (2) that these norms are related to behavioral differences between right and wrong (that is, ethics) in organizations (Martin & Cullen, 2006; Victor & Cullen, 1988).
+Perceptions of organizational climate can deviate from formal policies established by organizations intended to address certain dimensions of the process of of group norms regarding organizational policies, procedures, and practices and (2) that these norms are related to behavioral differences between right and wrong (that is, ethics) in organizations (Martin & Cullen, 2006; Victor & Cullen, 1988).

-Different perceptions of an organization's ethical environment could drive different individual performances (Yen, 2017).
+Different perceptions of an organization's ethical en 15 pnment could drive different individual performances (Yen, 2017).
 When employees perceive their ethical environment as selfish, productivity, quality, and work efficiency will be much higher than that of a benevolent environment.
-The instrumental ethical climate founded could encourages a direct and also traumatic effect on employee performance (Golchi et al., 2019).
-Furthermore, it is quietly acceptable to prevent the rise of an instrumental climate by developing educational programs to improve the mental health of employees and organizational development.
+The instrumental ethical climate founded could encourages a direct and also translation effect on employee performance (Golchi et al., 2019).
+Furthermore, it is quietly acceptable to prevent the rise of an instrumental climate by developing educational programs to improve the mental health of employees and 7 ganizational development.

-The application of ethics in organizations is very important and needs to be implemented in various life activities to create good moral values.
-Ethics can certainly be used as the basis for individual attitudes and behavior in an organization.
+The application of ethics in organizations is very important and needs to be implemented in various lif 44 ctivities to create good moral values.
+Ethics can certainly be 33 ed as the basis for individual attitudes and behavior in an organization.
 Therefore, it is believed that the ethical climate can influence the attitudes and behavior of employees formed in an organization.
 Some of the things that are associated with an ethical work climate are more about how individuals are interconnected and regulate their respective attitudes and or behavior.
-Starting from the original ethical work climate theory (Victor & Cullen, 1988), there has been a lot of research focusing on the consequences of ethical climate on the perceptions and behavior of employees.
+Starting from the original ethical work climate theory (Victor & Cullen, 1988), there has been a lot of research focusing on the consequences ethical climate on the perceptions and behavior of e 24 loyees.
 For example, Schwepker (2001) tries to explore the relationship between an ethical work climate associated with job satisfaction, organizational commitment, and turnover intention.